The Solar Instructor Training Network promotes high-quality training in the installation of solar technologies.

-- National Administrator of the Solar Instructor Training Network
+- National Administrator

-- Regional Resource and Training Provider Network
+- Regional Training Provider Network

-National Administrator of the Solar Instructor Training Network
+- Contact the Solar Instructor Training Network

 The Interstate Renewable Energy Council (IREC) became the National Administrator of the Solar Instructor Training Network on August 25, 2010.
 IREC was selected for this role after a competitive solicitation process, and Joe Sarubbi is the National Administrator project manager for IREC.